Heathenry (new religious movement): Rites and practices

-Heathen groups assemble for rituals in order to mark rites of passage, seasonal observances, oath takings, rites devoted to a specific deity, and for rites of need.
-These rites also serve as identity practices which mark the adherents out as Heathens.
-Strmiska noted that in Iceland, Heathen rituals had been deliberately constructed in an attempt to recreate or pay tribute to the ritual practices of pre-Christian Icelanders, although there was also space in which these rituals could reflect innovation, changing in order to suit the tastes and needs of contemporary practitioners.
-In addition to meeting for ritual practices, many Heathen kindreds also organize study sessions to meet and discuss medieval texts pertaining to pre-Christian religion; among U.S. Heathens, it is common to refer to theirs as a "religion with homework".
+Heathen communal rituals mark rites of passage, seasonal observances, and oath takings, or are performed for a specific deity or to cater to a specific need.
+Strmiska said that in Iceland, Heathen rituals had been deliberately constructed in an attempt to recreate or pay tribute to the ritual practices of pre-Christian Icelanders, although there was also space in which these rituals could reflect innovation, changing in order to suit the tastes and needs of contemporary practitioners.
+In addition to their communal rituals, many kindreds also organize study sessions to discuss medieval texts pertaining to pre-Christian religion; American Heathens commonly call Heathenry a "religion with homework".

-During religious ceremonies, many adherents choose to wear clothing that imitates the styles of dress worn in Iron Age and Early Medieval northern Europe, sometimes termed "garb".
+During rituals, many adherents wear clothing resembling the styles of dress worn in Iron Age and early medieval northern Europe, sometimes termed "garb".
 They also often wear symbols indicating their religious allegiance.
 The most commonly used sign among Heathens is Mjölnir, or Thor's hammer, which is worn as a pendant, featured in Heathen art, and used as a gesture in ritual.
-It is sometimes used to express a particular affinity with the god Thor, however is also often used as a symbol of Heathenism as a whole, in particular representing the resilience and vitality of the religion.
-Another commonly used Heathen symbol is the valknut, used to represent the god Odin or Woden.
-Practitioners also commonly decorate their material—and sometimes themselves, in the form of tattoos—with runes, the alphabet used by Early Medieval Germanic languages.
+It sometimes expresses a particular affinity with the god Thor, although is also used as a symbol of Heathen identity more widely.
+Another common Heathen symbol is the valknut, used to represent the god Odin or Woden.
+Practitioners often decorate their material—and sometimes themselves, in the form of tattoos—with runes, the alphabet used by early medieval Germanic languages.